Daily budget Basic €60 /occasional treat €80

 Opening hours and holidays

-Shops are generally open Monday to Friday 10am to 6pm, Saturday 10am to 1pm, and closed on Sundays and public holidays including January 1, March 15, Easter Monday, May 1, Whit Monday, August 20, October 23, November 1, December 25 and 26.
-Shopping centres operate later hours and are generally open every day, and Tesco – now seemingly everywhere in Hungary – is often open 24/7.
+Shops are generally open Monday to Saturday 9am to 6pm.
+They close on Sundays and public holidays including January 1, March 15, Easter Monday, May 1, Whit Monday, August 20, October 23, November 1, December 25 and 26.
+Shopping centres operate later hours and are generally open every day.

 Everything you need to know before you set off.